-This hydrogen peroxide based formulation with natural wood brighteners continues to receive compliment after compliment.
+This hydrogen peroxide based formulation continues to receive compliment after compliment for its wood brightening properties.
 The alternative has always been chlorine bleach or TSP but the problem with those cleaners are that they leave the wood surface with a very unnatural bleached look, it also rarely comes out uniformly clean, more often than not it has a "blotchy" look that looks as if a bucket of bleach was thrown on the house.
+Once those products soak into the cedar and the sun beats down the almost "bake" in the sun, it causes extreme drying, making the shingles or shakes dry, thin and brittle.

-As you can see if you click on the thumbnail photo's above the cedar siding and roofing shingles come out uniformly clean, our Cedar cleaning product does not contain bleach nor does it require bleach to be added.
-Cedar Wash comes in a powdered form that when mixed with water creates millions of tiny little bubbles; these bubbles loosen all the old dead wood particles to be easily washed off along with any stains from mold.
+With Cedar Wash, as you can see if you click on the thumbnail photo's above the cedar siding and roofing shingles come out uniformly clean, our Cedar cleaning product does not contain bleach nor does it require bleach to be added.
+Cedar Wash comes in a powdered form that when mixed with water creates millions of tiny little bubbles; these bubbles loosen all the old dead wood particles to be easily washed off along with mold and mildew stains.
 Our secret is the natural adhesives that we added to keep the product on vertical or steep pitched surfaces long enough to clean before running off.
 If your cedar had an old stain or sealer on them, the Cedar Wash will penetrate it, dissolving the old stain enough to be washed off.
-A light brushing with a scrub brush and a hose powered rinse is all that is needed to clean up your cedar shakes or shingles and save them from rotting away.
+The quickest way to wash is with a pressure washer but good results can come from light brushing with a scrub brush and a hose powered rinse this is all that is needed to clean up your cedar shakes or shingles and save them from rotting away.

 Using a garden hose and deck brush is one way of cleaning the cedar but it is slow, using a pressure washer is much faster.
 The key to pressure washing cedar is the pressure and the nozzle on the end of the pressure washer.
 Stock pressure washing nozzles put out a very sharp stream of pressure if you get the wand to close to the cedar you will leave a scar.To much pressure is also bad, often dislodging or cracking the shingles or shakes.
 We recommend a nozzle called the soft tip that we had made for our cleaning technicians back when we had the cleaning company.
 We figured that if we could not teach the guys to avoid scarring the wood we could make a tip that would make it impossible to scar the wood.
 The Soft Tip has an "open mouth" the water comes out just like a hose nozzle, this open mouth reduce pressure by 75%. you could clean with 2,000psi and by adding the Soft Tip reduce pressure to about 500psi.
 We highly recommend adding a soft tip to your pressure washer when cleaning cedar.